ChadwickBroski/Aurelius/README.md

   - Position has more than 7 pieces
   - Lookup returns no valid moves
 - **Performance**: Fast, accurate endgame play through proven tablebase knowledge
+> Syzygy API is not used in default.
+It can be toggled on and off using the boolean variable `USE_SYZYGY` in `syzygy.py`.

 ### Interactive Gameplay
 - **Human vs Engine**: Play as White or Black against the engine